zackria/language-powerhouse/README.md

-# language-powerhouse
+# PowerHouse® 4GL language package

-A package for the PowerHouse® 4GL programming language.
-Provides support for syntax colouring in the Atom text editor
+Provides support for syntax coloring in the Atom text editor.